 - Roof maintenance: If your roof repairer is a good one – use him for your roof maintenance advice and any future work.

-We have to know what we are looking for when we investigate leaking roofs and a roof repairs checklist makes it simple
+Even though members of our roof inspection team have climbed thousands of leaking roofs in Sydney, they still have to know what they are looking for when they investigate leaking roofs and a roof repairs checklist makes it simple

 The roof repairer inspection checklist:

-- Site access: Requirements for getting to the repair locations will be different for the roof inspect and for the actual work to be carried out.
+- Site access: Requirements for getting to the repair locations will be different for the roof inspectors and for the actual work to be carried out by the roof repair teams.
 When the roofers come out to do the roof repairs, they will be looking at the most convenient and safe access point.
 It is better for them not to have to go through the house.
 So, external access to the roof is important.

 - Get the full story: Questions are the key to understanding the nature of the roof leak.
 Ask the homeowner as much questions as possible.
 When did the leak start, how bad was it, is it the first time it leaked, have roof repairs been carried out recently, how long has the current homeowner been in the house, are there pictures or videos of the leak when it happened, has the insurance company been contacted, how long does the homeowner intend to keep the house for… and a few more.
 The more the data collected, the better the solution.

-- Survey the roof: All roofs are different.
+- Survey the roof: Sydney roofs are all different.
 Some roofs are more prone to leakage problems.
 Check how the strong the roof is for foot traffic – because you may damage the roof during the inspection, or when the roof repair work is done.